Spence-S/sockets-to-canvas/README.md

 more obscure patterns, I didn't get the performance I wanted out of the demo.
 I would be curious to see an example where socket and rendering were all accomplished in under 1 second.
-Whether or not I aced the "exam" or delivered something the employer was looking for, it was a fun experience making this little app and
+Whether or not I aced the "exam" or delivered something the employer was looking for, it was a fun experience making this little app.

 I'm happy I got to play around with the technologies in the way that I did.
 This was my first time playing with typescript and I can see the utility, however, it